Compounding Pharmacy for Antihistamines

 That’s the million-dollar question!

-H1 blockers work as antihistamines by blocking H1 receptors in the body that play a major role in inflammation and allergy type symptoms.
+H1 antihistamines work by blocking H1 receptors in the body.
+These receptors play a major role in inflammation and allergy type symptoms.

-These receptors are what signal histamine release.
-And histamine release is what leads to symptoms.
+H1 receptors signal histamine release.
+And histamine release leads to symptoms.

 H1 receptors are found on or in your: